biospi/seaMass/README.md

 ))
 ```

-Optionally, you can do differential expression analysis (or any mixed-effects model supported by the 'metafor' or'MCMCglmm' packages).
+Optionally, you can do differential expression analysis (or any mixed-effects model supported by the 'metafor' package).
 You can run a 'dea' function post-hoc using the 'fit' object returned by 'bayesprot', or you can supply one or more 'dea' functions to run during the 'bayesprot' call.
-If your experiment contains two or more treatment groups, we suggest you use a 'pairwise' function, which will perform the model seperately for each pair of conditions specified by a 'Condition' column in your experiment design:
+If your experiment contains two or more treatment groups, we suggest you use a 'pairwise' function (only function implemented at present), which will perform the model seperately for each pair of conditions specified by a 'Condition' column in your experiment design:

 ```
 # specify a list of one of more differential expression analysis functions.
-Here we specify
-#  both standard and Bayesian pair-wise t-tests (Note: the 'pairwise' function is advantageous
-#  even if you have only two conditions as it reports per-protein sample size for each condition).
+Bayesprot currently
+#  implements tests between conditions using the 'dea_metafor_pairwise' function.
+By default
+#  these are t.tests but you can add covariates, random effects etc using the 'metafor::rma.mv'
+#  syntax
-dea.func <- list(
+dea.func <- list(t.tests = dea_metafor_pairwise)
-  t.test = dea_metafor_pairwise,
-  bayesian.t.test = dea_MCMCglmm_pairwise
-)

-# The default parameters for the 'dea_...' functions expect a column 'Condition' to be specified
+# 'dea_metafor_pairwise' expects a column 'Condition' to have been specified in 'data.design'.
-#  in 'data.design'.
-You can use 'NA' to ignore irrelevant samples.
+#  You can use 'NA' to ignore irrelevant samples.
 data.design$Condition <- factor(c(
   NA, NA, NA, NA, "A", "A", "B", "B",
   NA, NA, NA, NA, "A", "A", "B", "B"